-The public is invited to provide feedback on the Need to Change document:
+The public is invited to the Public Meeting on the Forest Plan Revision:

-The Sierra National Forest is hosting a public workshop to offer information about the forest plan revision process:
+The Sierra National Forest is hosting a public meeting to gather more inofrmation and public comments:

 For more information regarding forest plan revisions visit the Pacific Southwest Region’s planning website.
 The contacts for the Sierra National Forest are:

 Judi Tapia at 559-297-0706 extension 4938 or via email at firstname.lastname@example.org

 Dirk Charley at 559-297-0706 extension 4805 or via email at email@example.com

 The Sierra National Forest is one of eight national forests that were selected as “early adopters” meaning they will be the first to revise their land management plans using the new National Forest System Planning Rule, completed in 2012.
 The planning rule provides the framework for Forest Service land management plans across the nation.

 The Sierra National Forest is revising its Forest Plan using the new Forest Service Planning Rule.
 The forest has also developed a Collaboration and Communication Plan to provide clear, consistent, and easily implementable guidance for Forest staff to involve the interested public, California Native American Tribes, public agencies and elected officials in the Forest Plan revision process.
 Interested parties are encouraged to learn more by visiting and participating in Our Forest Place, an online community to encourage collaboration.
 The public can also view and comment on the Sierra National Forest’s current Topic Papers which offer a review of current trends and conditions and is located on the Living Assessment site - a wiki-based Assessment that allows individuals to help write content.